 Teams will respond to requests for service as usual for patients meeting threshold of Critical Care and are accepted into an (P)ICU.
 Ward-to-ward transfers of suspected or probable cases are the responsibility of the NAS-IRT

-Has the COVID-19 Assessment and testing pathway for use in a HOSPITAL SETTING already been applied to referral?
+Has the NAS Screening Tool already been applied to referral?
 If no, you must enquire into the following: